You are listening to the Sean Hannity Radio Show Podcast.

 That's what she actually said today.

-So you got the deep state, you got the media, you got unhinged Democrats, then you got weak Republicans, the same people like, oh, we can't get blamed for a government shutdown.
+So, you got the deep state, you got the media, you got unhinged Democrats, then you got weak Republicans, the same people like, oh, we can't get blamed for a government shutdown.

 Let's not use our power of the purse.

-It's they're gonna get mad at us, and we might lose the election and everything.
+You're going to get mad at us, and we might lose the election and everything.

-So you got that group of people, and you got the never Trumpers that have been dying to write my obituary in the obituary of every irredeemable deplorable in the country.
+So, you got that group of people, and you got the never-Trumpers that have been dying to write my obituary in the obituary of every irredeemable, deplorable in the country.

-And so it's a real clear present danger.
+And so, it's a real clear present danger.

-So when I say that Roger was one of the great patriotic warriors, he was.
+So, when I say that Roger was one of the great patriotic warriors, he was.

 Well, he is the one that made that happen, along with Rupert Murdoch.